json9512/sonarToimage/README.md

 - Create the model to suit our purpose
 - Implement data augmentation techniques on the model
 - Learn how to use the HPC

+**Week 7**
+- Try to generate data for angles that are outside the camera frame